jotix16/Dynamic-3DGS-Viewer/README.md

 # Tiny 3DGStreamViewer
-This is a fork of [GaussianSplattingViewer](https://github.com/limacv/GaussianSplattingViewer), as a simple 3DGStreamViewer built with CUDARasterizer.
+This is a fork of [GaussianSplattingViewer](https://github.com/limacv/GaussianSplattingViewer), as a simple viewer for our CVPR 2024 paper [3DGStream](https://sjojok.github.io/3dgstream/).

-Note this is not the renderer we used to evaluate the render performance of [3DGStream](https://github.com/SJoJoK/3DGStream) in our paper "3DGStream: On-the-Fly Training of 3D Gaussians for Efficient Streaming of Photo-Realistic Free-Viewpoint Videos", but is still efficient enough for real-time renderable FVVs
+Note this is not the renderer we used to evaluate the render performance of 3DGStream in our paper "3DGStream: On-the-Fly Training of 3D Gaussians for Efficient Streaming of Photo-Realistic Free-Viewpoint Videos", but is still efficient enough for real-time renderable FVVs

 ## Usage
 Install the dependencies: